 Multiple instances of the same radio type (multiple channel), or different radio types (multiple radio) could be considered.

-When considering multiple radios there are many possible ways of selecting the radios to be grouped, for example:
+When considering multiple radios there are many possible ways of selecting the radios to be grouped, for example: {Editor’s Note: Break each of the following concepts into different sub-sections}.

 Identical function (e.g., multiple instances of a VHF radio)